jorenheit/arduino_exec_every/README.md

 - configuration changes require restarting a schedule
 - you want to realign periodic behavior

-Resetting a handle is always safe and does not depend on the callback’s return type.

 ---

 ### Forcing execution with `Maybe::force()`